Satyananda Yoga Teachers’ Association (SYTA) recognises that ethical behaviour is the foundation of all yoga practice and yoga teaching. The Code

 Australia or equivalent within New Zealand.

-4. comply with all legislative requirements including, where applicable, any legal requirement to hold a current Working with Children (or
+4. comply with all legislative requirements including, where applicable, any legal requirement to hold a current Working With Children Check

 5. acknowledge the source of the Satyananda teachings, provide appropriate credit to the source and respect all copyright.